Sarah Troccoli

-Sarah Mary Troccoli (born 15 November 1996) is an American professional soccer player who plays as a midfielder for USL Super League club Carolina Ascent.
+Sarah Mary Troccoli (born 15 November 1996) is an American professional soccer player who plays as a midfielder.
 She played college soccer for the Florida Gators.

 Club career

 Åland United

 Troccoli played for Åland United of the Kansallinen Liiga for three years.
 In the 2021 season, Troccoli played 19 games and scored 6 goals.
 In the 2022 season she played 20 games and scored 4 goals and finished off the season winning the Finnish Cup.

 Carolina Ascent

 On July 2, 2024, Troccoli signed with Carolina Ascent FC ahead of the USL Super League's inaugural season.
 She scored her first goal with the club in a 3–3 draw with DC Power FC on February 23, 2025.